Lung Cancer Symptoms

 Stage 1 Lung Cancer Symptoms

-When patients do have symptoms, they include a new and persistent cough, chest pain, shortness of breath, and lung infections, according to City of Hope.
+In stage 1 lung cancer, a small tumor has formed on the lung.
+Most patients don’t have any symptoms, but some may develop a persistent cough, chest pain, shortness of breath, and lung infections, according to City of Hope.

 *Located in lining of the lungs